spxctr00m/spxctr00m/README.md

 <div align="center">

   <h1>Hi 👋, I'm Bram</h1>
-  <h3>A self-taught backend developer specializing in Node.js, currently focused on Web3 and blockchain development.
-I’m learning smart contract development with Solidity and working toward becoming a full-stack blockchain developer.
+  <h3>A self-taught backend specialized in Node.js.
+Currently, I’m learning how to write smart contracts with Solidity and aiming at becoming a full-stack blockchain developer.
 Passionate about building scalable systems and constantly exploring new technologies to broaden my skills.</h3>

   <p>
     <a href="https://twitter.com/6ramstone" target="blank">